-The upcoming DC Batgirl film has been axed by Warner Bros, despite the fact that the movie is in the final stages of post-production.
+Last month, it was announced that the upcoming DC Batgirl film had been axed by Warner Bros, despite the fact that the movie was already in the final stages of post-production.

 Shooting for Batgirl, which was filmed entirely in Glasgow, wrapped earlier this year in March, with the production anticipating a release later in 2022.

 According to a source speaking to the New York Post, Batgirl has been “shelved” by Warner Bros entirely following poor test screenings with audiences.

 The source said: “They think an unspeakable Batgirl is going to be irredeemable.”

 Collider added that some unnamed people who had seen the unfinished film said it was a “huge disappointment and looked cheap in comparison to other films”.